huzichunjohn/goinaction/shiori/README.md

    shiori print 1 2
    ```

-3. Search bookmarks that contains "sqlite" in their title, excerpt, url or content.
+3. Search bookmarks that contains "sqlite" in its title, excerpt, url or content.

    ```
    shiori search sqlite